DARIAEngineering/dcaf_case_management/docs/ADOPTING_DARIA.md

 # Adopting DARIA

 If you are a fund considering adopting DARIA as your case management system of record, this may answer common questions about how things work.
 We also have a sandbox/training app where no actual patient data lives for experimenting.
-[FILL IN ANY NECESSARY DETAIL]
+You can check out the sandbox [here](https://sandbox.dcabortionfund.org) with username `test@test.com`, password `P4ssword`.
+Be sure to check out the 'Admin Tools' section to understand how DARIA can be customized to your organization.

+If after reading below, you feel that DARIA's a good fit for your organization, just reach out to us on the Code4DC Slack -- [sign up here](https://codefordc.org/resources/slack.html) -- in the #dcaf_case_management channel.

 ## The case management workflow